easymock/easymock/README.md

 To update the versions
 ----------------------
-- `mvn versions:set -DnewVersion=X.Y -Pandroid,bench`
+- `mvn versions:set -DnewVersion=X.Y -Pall`
-- `mvn versions:commit -Pandroid,bench` if everything is ok, `mvn versions:revert -Pandroid,bench` otherwise
+- `mvn versions:commit -Pall` if everything is ok, `mvn versions:revert -Pall` otherwise

 Configure to deploy to the Sonatype maven repository
 ----------------------------------------------------